“I may play the same program from one recital to the next, but I will play it differently. And because it is always different, it is always new.”

 That’s where meaning comes in.

-We make meaning when, among other things, we commit to continually refine our music making.
-Then, even in our core repertoire, we find rich veins of musical meaning to mine.
+Then, even with our core repertoire, we find rich veins of musical meaning to mine:

 Part I of The Musician’s Way abounds with strategies that bring joy and meaning to deliberate practice.